zcash/zcash/doc/zcoin/calgary.md

 A variant of approach 2.
 Add a new field `zcOperations` of type `std::vector<ZCOperation>` which permits multiple operations.
 The `NOP` case is represented by this vector being size `0`.
 Presumably some kind of size limit is enforced.
 Each `ZCOperation` cannot be independently verified as the verification depends on the previous `ZCOperation`'s interactions.
 (As an example, two Protects should not be able to protect the same value from the input!)

+##### Approach 4: Chained `ZCoperation`s
+A variant of approach 3.
+If support for chained `ZCOperation`s (or "intermediate pours") is added early, then unification of a Protect and Pour can be done now instead of later.
+A `ZCOperation` would then be a
+`libzerocash::ProtectTransaction` added to a `libzerocash::PourTransaction`.
+The vector of `ZCOperation`s would be evaluated in order.

+Open questions include:
+* It may not be necessary for a `ZCOperation` to include the anchor, because the witness would (surely?) be obtained from the intermediate merkle tree.
+As a result, it solicits more attention to the overall structure.

 ### CBlock

 In the previous design, blocks stored the root of the commitment merkle tree.
 This isn't really necessary as the commitment tree, like the UTXO, is derived from the transactions in the block.

-# Out of Scope
+## Out of Scope

 This design does *not* address some crucial issues.
 Here are the ones we know about, currently:

-## Circuit Changes
+### Circuit Changes

 For this design we're assuming no change to the Pour circuit.
 In followup design work we expect this to change, as we may choose to alter this circuit to take a public input symmetric with the public output, to use a different hash, to have different numbers of inputs/outputs, etc...

-## Block header changes
+### Block header changes

 For this design we'll ignore chagnes to the block header, and in fact assume the block header structure is unaltered.
 (This implies the commitments and spent serials are tracked-per-block by all full nodes, with no commitment to those structures in the block headers.)

-## Systemic Incentives for Fungibility
+### Systemic Incentives for Fungibility

 All other things being equal, *if* cleartext transactions tend to be lower cost for users, then the whole system may migrate to mostly cleartext.
 Anonymity set size is a system-wide property, and the currency is only generally fungible if the vast majority of coins are Protected.

 We may try to incentivize fungibility system-wide by specific consensus rule constraints, or default fee policy, or other mechanisms.

-## relaypriority
+### relaypriority

 Related to the last issue, we may alter the "relay priority" stuff.
 It sounds like bitcoin-core plans to phase it out.
 For this design we'll just follow whatever upstream does and "make it work".

-## Wallet Fee or Merge/Split Behavior
+### Wallet Fee or Merge/Split Behavior

 In the long run, we need to be careful when considering wallet designs in how fees are chosen and when a wallet merges or splits buckets.
 These decisions have privacy and security impacts.
 In this design, we assume those decisions are completely "at a higher stack layer" and have no bearing on this design's CTransaction changes.

-## PoW
+### PoW

 This doesn't interact with PoW in any way of which we're currently aware.

-## Other?
+### Other?

 And probably a thousand other things...